pizza-programming-party/centralized-boilerplate/README.md

 * [centralized-boilerplate.package](https://github.com/pizza-programming-party/centralized-boilerplate.package)

 # How to use
+If you're just getting familiar with this concept, then this is probably the right section for you.

 1. Add the package as a dev dependency.
 In the following example, it will be called `centralized-boilerplate.something` but you should replace this with a specific package.
     ```
     npm install centralized-boilerplate.something --save-dev